LauraBeatris/gympoint-api/README.md

 </p>

 ## :rocket: About the project
-  Api for a Gym Management Application.
-As a admin, you're able to see the students data and answering their help orders.
-Students are able to do help orders and checkins a long the week.
+  Api for a Gym Management Application (Admin Interface).
+As a admin, you're able to see the list of students, registrations and plans, as well edting/registering them.
+Answering and see the help orders that're pending.

   Future features:
     - Trainings made by the Personal Trainer
     - Students can access some datas that show how they've been improving in their trainings

+ To see the student interface, click here to take a look in the mobile aplicattion: [Gympoint Mobile](https://github.com/LauraBeatris/gympoint-mobile)

 ## :ballot_box_with_check: Goals